 - Emotional and Physical Stress

-Going through fertility treatment like IVF can be extremely trying for some patients.
-It is physically demanding on the female partner’s body due to the hormonal medications that must be injected, the multiple tests needed to monitor progress, and the retrieval and transfer procedures.
-The process can also be very emotional for both partners because there is so much hope and uncertainty involved in the process.
-And the disappointment that comes with an unsuccessful cycle can be devastating.
-Being open and communicating feelings is important to avoid negative effects on relationships.
-Counseling is also a good option for many couples.
+Going through fertility treatment can be difficult for some patients.
+It can feel physically demanding due to the hormonal medications, the testing to monitor progress, and the retrieval and transfer procedures.
+The process can also be very emotional because of the hope and uncertainty involved.

 Make an Appointment